 Reading Period.
 Two days of every academic quarter (Thursday and Friday of tenth week) are designated "College Reading and Review Period."
 Instructors and/or teaching assistants may hold review sessions on these days.
 However, no new material may be introduced, assignments may not be due, and final examinations may not be given (except as necessary for graduating students) during the reading period.
+The Reading and Review Period may not be dispensed with by classroom vote.

 Examination Schedule.
 Students should verify that travel arrangements do not conflict with their final examinations.
-For the College examination schedule, visit http://registrar.uchicago.edu/students/final-exams.html.
+For the College examination schedule, visit registrar.uchicago.edu/students/final-exams.html.